Michaelszeng/6.8210-Underactuated-Robotics-Notes/Appendix - Optimization.md

 ### Intuition of Convex Optimization

 It's clear how a convex cost function is necessary.
-In addiiton, linear constraints don't cause a problem to lose its convexity, since linear constraints essentially draw hyperplanes in the decision-variable space which construct a convex set.
+In addition, linear constraints don't cause a problem to lose its convexity, since linear constraints essentially draw hyperplanes in the decision-variable space which construct a convex set.

 ### Making Absolute Value Objective solveable with Linear Programming